Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and application to Roe-type schemes: Analysis of the discrete Euler equations with artificial diffusion

 and the $\mathcalOM{0}$ relations are:

 The relations (\ref{eq:discrete_mdiff_2scale_-1_momentum}) and (\ref{eq:discrete_mdiff_2scale_0_density},\ref{eq:discrete_mdiff_2scale_0_energy}) are the discrete equivalents of the linear acoustics relations (\ref{eq:velocity_2time_mdiff_-1},\ref{eq:pressure_2time_mdiff_0}).
 It can be seen that, as in the continuous analysis, the velocity diffusion vanishes from the acoustic momentum relation (\ref{eq:discrete_mdiff_2scale_-1_momentum}), while the acoustic relations (\ref{eq:discrete_mdiff_2scale_0_density},\ref{eq:discrete_mdiff_2scale_0_energy}) retain the pressure diffusion term.
-Therefore this scheme is consistent for acoustic flows as it reproduces the acoustic relations on the discrete level, however it is potentially susceptible to instabilities in the acoustic velocity variations, particularly for diagonal schemes where $\mu_{21}\sim o(M^{0})$.
-The momentum relation (\ref{eq:discrete_mdiff_2scale_0_momentum}) is the discrete equivalent of (\ref{eq:velocity_2time_mdiff_0}), and retains diffusion terms on the momentum field and the face-normal velocities, confirming that this scheme is suitable for mixed convective-acoustic flows.\\
+Therefore this scheme is consistent for acoustic flows, however potentially has instabilities in the acoustic velocity variations.
+The momentum relation (\ref{eq:discrete_mdiff_2scale_0_momentum}) is the discrete equivalent of (\ref{eq:velocity_2time_mdiff_0}), confirming that this scheme is suitable for mixed convective-acoustic flows.\\

-The discrete expansions of the first order finite-volume scheme have confirmed that all of the findings from the continuous analysis of sections \ref{sec:design} and \ref{sec:continuous} carry over to the discrete setting (at least for this particular discretisation), with each diffusion scaling behaving as expected for both the single- and multiple-scale limits.
+The discrete expansions of the first order finite-volume scheme have confirmed that all findings of the continuous analysis in sections \ref{sec:design} and \ref{sec:continuous} carry over to the discrete setting for this particular discrete form, with each diffusion scaling behaving as expected for both the single- and multiple-scale limits.